python-cffi/cffi/doc/source/index.rst

 left.

 It supports CPython 2.6; 2.7; 3.x (tested with 3.2 and 3.3);
-and is distrubuted with PyPy 2.0 beta2 or later.
+and is distributed with PyPy 2.0 beta2 or later.

 Its speed is comparable to ctypes on CPython (a bit faster but a higher warm-up time).
 It is already faster than ctypes on PyPy (1.5x-2x), but not yet